fouwels/Vulnerable-AI/readme.md

 Vulnerably Customers - Can we Use machine learning to aid in the early detection of vulnerability traits, through it’s application to a customers historical utility usage data and support interactions?

-Uses machine learning to analyse trends in user behaviour based on historical information and energy usage sourced from their support interactions and smart meters.
+Uses machine learning to analyse trends in user behaviour based on historical information and energy usage sourced from their support interactions and smart meter data.

 Builds up a profile of a user based on the above, allowing potential vulnerability indicators to be highlighted and contextual information provided to allow a proactive response before the customer becomes vulnerable.